stainless-steel/bolt/README.md

 ## Usage

-Given a hierarchical path defined as a sequence of progressively nested segments separated by slashes—as in `a/b/c` where `c` is nested in `a` and `b` and `b` in `a`—the locking mechanism ensures that
+Given a hierarchical path defined as a sequence of progressively nested segments separated by slashes—as in `a/b/c` where `c` is nested in `b` and `a`, and `b` is nested in `a`—the locking mechanism ensures that

-* each writer is given access to a segment only when the segment is not currently being read from or written into and is not nested in a segment that is currently being written into, and that
+* a writer is given access to the path only when the last segment is not currently being read from or written into and is not nested in any segment that is currently being written into, and that

-* each reader is given access to a segment only when the segment is not currently being written into and is not nested in a segment that is currently being written into.
+* a reader is given access to the path only when the last segment is not currently being written into and is not nested in any segment that is currently being written into.

 For instance, one can concurrently write into `a/b/c` and `a/b/d` and read from `a` and `a/b`.
 However, reading from or writing into `a/b/c` or `a/b/d` would